 True if object is traversable

-Create a new tree by mapping keys and/or values
+Create a new map by transforming keys and/or values

 Return the source tree with only the keys in the mask